-3.1.5 Trainings by QS
+3.2.5 Trainings by QS

-Every auditor must participate in an initial training organised by QS and successfully pass a basic test prior to approval.
-To take part in an initial training, all necessary approval documents must be submitted to QS at least six weeks before the training.
+Before final approval, an auditor must attend the information event "QS for beginners" conducted by QS and successfully pass a basic test in order to receive provisional approval.
+In order to participate, all necessary documents for final approval must be submitted to QS at least six weeks before the training date.

-⇒ Record sheet for auditors and releasing persons
+\Rightarrow Record sheet for auditors and releasing persons

 Besides the basic test, a stage specific test must be conducted for each stage on which approval is requested.
+For the stage pet food, a stage specific training conducted by QS is also required for initial approval.